xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/dervish.gif" target="_blank" >}}

 Men and women in Turkey do not have the same rights, and that is prominent in every aspect of their everyday life.
-For example the mosques have a restricted and much smaller area to pray at the back of the building, and no eye contact is possible between the two sexes.
+For example, the mosques have a restricted and much smaller area to pray at the back of the building, and no eye contact is possible between the two sexes.

 A catalyst to modernizing Turkey was Kemal Atatürk.
-He reformed the country's political, economical, and cultural sectors.
-The alphabet was changed from the Ottoman to a latin based one.
-Women received equal civil and political rights, and a right to vote.
+He reformed the country's political, economic, and cultural sectors.
+The alphabet was changed from the Ottoman to a Latin-based one.
+Women received equal civil and political rights and a right to vote.
 The list goes on.
-He is commemorated through turkey and even today, at the time of his death (09:05 on the 10th of November), vehicles and people stop for one minute in remembrance.
+He is commemorated through Turkey, and even today, at the time of his death (09:
+05 on the 10th of November), vehicles and people stop for one minute in remembrance.

-Despite the former improvements pointing Turkey to the right direction, it has gotten worse the last decades.
-Human rights violations, lack of freedom of speech, imprisonments, a huge gap between the formal rights and the social position of women, that in turn, suffer a really high percentage of raping and murdering.
+Despite the former improvements pointing Turkey in the right direction, it has gotten worse in the last decades.
+Human rights violations, lack of freedom of speech, imprisonments, a huge gap between the formal rights and the social position of women that, in turn, suffer a really high percentage of raping and murdering.
 That only scratches the surface of a problematic state.

 ### Konya → Göreme